Climate Action Toolkit

 RESIDENT RISK REDUCTION GRANTS

 Marin Wildfire Prevention Authority grants are given out annually to Marin residents.
-For the 2025/26 grant period, eligible Marin residents may apply for up to $1,500 per parcel for eligible projects.
+For the 2025/26 grant period through June 30, eligible Marin residents may apply for up to $1,500 per parcel for eligible projects.
 No matching funds are required this year!
-Eligibility requirements:

 The proposed work must address one of the following eligible items identified in your Wildfire Risk Report: